eazymation/jbds-via-html5/README.md

 started instead of jboss developer studio (they are both eclipse based projects which run in a JVM).
-Also I try to ensure that this can be run on openshift online as well as a local openshift 'minishift' platform (openshift online does not allow the do a strategy=docker deploy, which is only a minor hurdle , also openshift online has a 10 project limit, and openshift online imposes some inital memory constraints which need to be changed).
+Also I try to ensure that this can be run on openshift online as well as a local openshift 'minishift' platform (openshift online does not allow the deploy strategy strategy=docker , which is only a minor hurdle , also openshift online has a 10 project limit, and openshift online imposes some inital memory constraints which need to be changed).